ppau/votingsystem/README.markdown

     Leave the key fields as NULL - we'll generate those using script
 3. Find the `pollid`
     `SELECT id, name FROM polls;`
-4. Set DB config in `application/configs/application.ini`
+4. Set config in `application/configs/application.ini`
+    * Set DB config
+    * Set SMTP/MTA config or just use sendmail
 5. Create keys for poll
     `./scripts/make-poll-keys.php pollid`
     pollid is the poll ID from step 3